ktrnka/update-your-readme/README.md

 ### Debugging

 The action supports a `debug` input, which can be set to "true" to enable additional debugging information.
 This can be helpful when troubleshooting issues with the action.

-### Dependencies

-This project relies on the following main dependencies:

-- PyGithub
-- python-dotenv
-- langchain
-- langchain-anthropic

-Note: The 'requests' library is no longer a direct dependency of this project.